umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 5. To verify the fuse was successful, power the DCB back on.
     - in the **GBTX Programmer**, read and update view like before.
-The table should still be all green
+The table should still be all green, except the last register 365.

 6. Add a red jumper to connector **`J4`** as shown
     ![Jumper J4](fusing/jumper_crop.jpg)